 Snapshot profiles have been developed in accordance with the Greenhouse gas Global Protocol for Community-Scale Greenhouse Gas Emission Inventories (GPC).
 The GPC Protocol is designed to promote best practice greenhouse gas accounting and reporting.

-The full method including the data sources behind the numbers in this tool can be downloaded here.
-This methodology will be continue to be enhanced as improved data sources become available.
+The full method including the data sources used in this tool is updated annually.
+The methodology will be continue to be enhanced as improved data sources become available.

 The Global Covenant of Mayors provides guidelines on how to produce and use a GPC profile through its Common Reporting Framework.